 - Design, develop, and revise, as necessary, the Residence Life Manual.

-Residence Life/Community Development
+Residential Life/Community Development

-- Serve as an active liaison between the College Administration, faculty, staff, and the student.
+- Serve as an active liaison between the College administration, faculty, staff, and the student.

 Crisis Response/On-Call Responsibilities